skip mobile navigation

 In This Section

-We work in partnership with local, state and federal partners to protect and improve surface waters of the Reservation by:
+We work with local, state and federal partners to protect and improve surface waters of the Reservation to:

-For more information about the surface waters of the Reservation, please call Jim Snitgen, Water Resources Supervisor at (920) 869-4589
+For more information about the surface waters of the Reservation, please call:

 WETLANDS

-There are approximately 1,600 acres of wetlands on the Oneida Reservation and are important features on the land that provides benefit for people and for fish and wildlife that include:
+There are approximately 7,976 acres of wetlands on the Oneida Reservation.
+They are important features that benefit people, fish and wildlife that includes:

 • Protect and improve water quality